stesta/stesta.github.io/_posts/2014-01-15-unit-testing-with-telligent-evolution.markdown

 ### Step 5: Write Your Tests!

 Now we can go ahead and write our unit tests!
 As you can see from the example below we're inheriting from our *UnitTestBase* class.
-We can use the Telligent.Common.Services.Get<T>() funtion to reference Telligent's instance of the Ninject kernel that we built and initialized.
-Addtionally, in our unit tests, if we use that function to get any of our services we have writting it will resolve our constructor injections without the service locator error anymore!
+We can use the Telligent.Common.Services.Get<T>() function to reference Telligent's instance of the Ninject kernel that we built and initialized.
+Additionally, in our unit tests, if we use that function to get any of our services we have writing it will resolve our constructor injections without the service locator error anymore!

 <script src="https://gist.github.com/stesta/20c6b87a86df366f2d2e.js"></script>